-1. Human sexuality is an objective biological binary trait: “XY” and “XX” are genetic markers of health – not genetic markers of a disorder.
+1. Human sexuality is an objective biological binary trait: “XY” and “XX” are genetic markers of male and female, respectively – not genetic markers of a disorder.
 The norm for human design is to be conceived either male or female.
 Human sexuality is binary by design with the obvious purpose being the reproduction and flourishing of our species.
 This principle is self-evident.
 The exceedingly rare disorders of sex development (DSDs), including but not limited to testicular feminization and congenital adrenal hyperplasia, are all medically identifiable deviations from the sexual binary norm, and are rightly recognized as disorders of human design.
-Individuals with DSDs do not constitute a third sex.1
+Individuals with DSDs (also referred to as “intersex”) do not constitute a third sex.1

-5. According to the DSM-V, as many as 98% of gender confused boys and 88% of gender confused girls eventually accept their biological sex after naturally passing through puberty.5
+5. According to the DSM-5, as many as 98% of gender confused boys and 88% of gender confused girls eventually accept their biological sex after naturally passing through puberty.

 Michelle A. Cretella, M.D.